namnh68/Debugging_Openstack_with_Pycharm-Pro5/README.md

 - (4): The password of VM.

-Note: In this step, we should check to connect to VM by choose "Test SFTP connection..."
+*Note*: In this step, we should check to connect to VM by choosing "Test SFTP connection..."

 Then we jump "Mappings" tab.
-To configure mapping between Pycharm-Pro5 and VM like image:
+To configure mapping between Pycharm-Pro5 and VM is like image:

 <img class="image__pic js-image-pic" src="http://i.imgur.com/NVfR55X.png" alt="" id="screenshot-image">